Ledesma, Castile and León: Casa Consistorial (Town Hall)

 It is a building started in 1484, rectangular in shape and constituted as a large solid building and almost fortified in appearance.

 Puente Mocho

 The Mocho Bridge is located 3 km north of Ledesma, on the Roman road that linked Ledesma with Zamora to save the Cañedo riverbank.
 It has five semicircular arches.
 Its construction has been repeatedly attributed to Roman times.

 Gothic and Renaissance palaces

 There are several palaces that Ledesma preserves from the late fifteenth and early sixteenth centuries.

 Iglesia de Santa María la Mayor (Church)

-Begun to build in the last third of the 12th century in the final Romanesque style, from that time today only the arch through which Calle de los Curas runs in the lower part of the tower remains.
+Begun to build in the last third of the 12th century in the final Romanesque style.
+Today, only the arch through which Calle de los Curas runs in the lower part of the tower remains.